shyshlak/dsp/README.md

 To install, clone/download the source code and install the included requirements.

-_NOTE: This projects uses Python 3._
+_NOTE: This project uses Python 3._

 ## Running the Model